WASA Studio Firm Partners

-Harry Spring, PE, LEED™ AP - Senior Managing Partner, Partner-In-Charge of Engineering
+Harry Spring, PE, LEED™ AP - Chief Executive Officer, Partner-In-Charge of Engineering

 Mr. Spring joined the firm in 1985 and currently serves as Senior Managing Partner.
 From 1979-1984, he ran his own consulting engineering firm that focused on energy conservation design, H.R.
 Energy Redevelopment Group Inc. With more than 35 years of experience in the fields of architecture, MEP design and construction, Mr. Spring's expertise includes sustainable design, lighting design, and mechanical, electrical and fire protection engineering design for residential, commercial, institutional, government and medical and health related-facilities.

 "For me, running a multi-disciplinary firm is truly the ideal approach to contemporary design.
-Here at WASA/Studio A, partners and staff, each from unique professional groups, work together and have - over many years - built a long-lasting legacy of total project delivery."
+Here at WASA Studio, partners and staff, each from unique professional groups, work together and have - over many years - built a long-lasting legacy of total project delivery."

 Pamela Jerome, AIA, LEED™ AP - Partner, Partner-In-Charge of Preservation